shape335/A-B_Testing_E-commerce/README.md

-# analyze_a-b_test_results
+# A/B Testing on E-commerce website
-Udacity project for Data Analyst Nanodegree
+Udacity project for Data Analyst Nanodegree:

+The code in this repository runs a hypotesis test for determining the statitical difference in profitability of the two different webpage.